UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/tests/ferritin/1/README.md

 A patient's ferritin as recorded via clinical code and value.
 This code set only includes codes that are accompanied by a value (`XaItW - Plasma ferritin level`).
 It does not include codes that indicate a patient's ferritin without giving the actual value.

-Ferritin codes retrieved from [GetSet](https://getset.ga) and metadata available in this directory.

 **NB: This code set is intended to only indicate a patient's ferritin values.**

 ## Prevalence log